Pooja31109/docker/swarm-installation.md

 ### Setting up a Swamr Cluster

-Intialize the first node which willbe our manager
+Intialize the first node which will be our manager
 ```
 docker swarm init --advertise-addr $(curl ifconfig.me)
 ```